×

 Types of Access Modifiers

-C++ has three different types of access modifiers –
+C++ has three access specifiers:

 1. public